spouyllau/csv2oai/README.md

 ---

-## Notes et limitations
+## Notes and Limitations

-- Les données sont intégralement extraites depuis `data.csv`.
+- Data is entirely extracted from `data.csv`.
-- La pagination se fait via `resumptionToken`.
+- Pagination is done using `resumptionToken`.
-- Le script n'implémente pas les fonctionalités de `deleted`, `from`, `until` de l'OAI dans la mesure où il doit rester très léger pour les utilisateurs non spécialiste de l'OAI.
-Pour celles et ceux qui souhaitent une intégration complète du protocole OAI-PMH, d'autres outils sont disponibles avec une gestion plus fine (Dataverse, Omeka Classic ou S, etc.).
+- The script does not implement `deleted`, `from`, or `until` functionalities of OAI, to keep it lightweight for users unfamiliar with OAI.
+Those seeking a full-featured OAI-PMH implementation should consider tools like Dataverse, Omeka Classic or Omeka S.
-- Ce serveur ne convient pas pour des fichiers csv de taille importante, d'autres outils sont disponibles pour des très grand volume de données (Dataverse, etc.).
+- This server is not suited for large CSV files; other tools are better for handling large data volumes (e.g. Dataverse).

 ---

 ## FAQ

-**Q : Le script ne retourne qu’un seul enregistrement.
-Pourquoi ?**
+**Q: The script returns only one record.
+Why?**
-A : Vérifiez que le paramètre `$batchSize` dans `oai-pmh.php` est bien défini à 10 (ou le nombre voulu).
+A: Check that the `$batchSize` parameter in `oai-pmh.php` is set to 10 (or your desired number).

-**Q : Le XML est vide ou ne contient pas de données ?**
+**Q: The XML is empty or contains no data?**
-A : Assurez-vous que le fichier `data.csv` est encodé en UTF-8 sans BOM, avec `;` comme séparateur, et que les entêtes sont exacts.
+A: Ensure that the `data.csv` file is encoded in UTF-8 without BOM, uses `;` as separator, and that the headers are correct.

 ---

-## Licence et citation
+## License and Citation

-Ce projet est open-source, voir le fichier LICENSE pour plus d'information.
+This project is open-source; see the LICENSE file for more information.

-Citation : POUYLLAU, S. (CNRS) with Mistral 7b, _CSV2OAI : Serveur OAI-PMH pour fichier CSV_, juillet 2025.
+Citation: POUYLLAU, S. (CNRS) with Mistral 7b, _CSV2OAI: OAI-PMH Server for CSV Files_, July 2025.

 ---

 ## Contact

-Créé par Stéphane Pouyllau, ingénieur de recherche CNRS.
+Created by Stéphane Pouyllau, CNRS Research Engineer.
-Date : juillet 2025.
+Date: July 2025.